exploratory-io/book/import/mysql.md

 ## 3. Import

-1. Put data frame name.

-2. Select connection from left dialog box.
+1. Select connection from left dialog box.

-3. Write a query in the input field.
+2. Write a query in the input field.

-4. Click "Preview" button.
+3. Click "Preview" button.
 Then you will see the preview of the data.

-5. Click "Import" button.
+4. Click "Import" button.

 ![](images/mysql-import.png)